The Village Inn, Liddington

 You can also stay the night if you wish with the pub also offering some very nice bed & breakfast rooms.

 - Sunday lunch

 - bed & breakfast

 - just 5 mins from the M4, jct.15

-From its attractive split-level front bar to the newly-extended rear bar, the Village Inn is as smart a pub as you are likely to come across.
+From its attractive split-level front bar & eating area to the rear restaurant & function room space, the Village Inn is as smart a pub as you are likely to come across.
 Even the toilets have won awards for their cleanliness and luxury!

 It is only comparatively recently that the pub's name was changed from The Bell and there is a hint to its former identity in the road in which it stands - Bell Lane.
 In fact, the first Bell stood on the other side of the road before the owner, John Whitling, put up the present building in 1875.
 The original building, which dated back to at least 1789, was demolished in 1894.

 After several changes of ownership the pub was eventually renamed in 1982 and Arkell's bought it in May 1994.